DynamoDS/DesignScript/LanguageSpec.md

 -         Negate
 ```

 All operators support replication.
-Except unary operator "!", all other operators also support replication guide.
+Except unary operator "!", all other binary operators support replication guide.
 That is, the operands could be appended replication guides.

 ```
 x = {1, 2, 3};